 of Lake Erie will be a satellite facility.

-The Port Burwell site will feature the
+The Port Burwell site will be constructed along

-the Cold War period.
+submarine of the Cold War period.

-The Ojibwa is not in the water; instead, she is
+The OJIBWA is not in the water; instead, she is

 mounted on cradles set on a site on the east side of the Port